xenify-io/litepaper/README.md

 <br>

-Here’s how it works: The protocol calculates the user’s vXEN burn allocation (XBA) by first dividing the total XNF tokens scheduled to be distributed for the cycle (TD) by 4, as 25% of the XNF daily mint is allocated to participants that burn vXEN.
-It then calculates the proportion of vXEN batches burned by the specific user (BB) to the total vXEN batches burned by all users (TB).
-This results in a value per batch burned.
+Here’s how it works: The protocol calculates the user’s vXEN burn allocation (XBA) by first multiplying the total XNF tokens scheduled to be distributed for the cycle (TD) by 25%, since 25% of the XNF daily mint is allocated to participants who burn vXEN.
+It then calculates the proportion of vXEN batches burned by the specific user (BB) to the total vXEN batches burned by all users (TB), resulting in a value per batch burned.
 Finally, the protocol multiplies these values to determine the user’s individual vXEN burn allocation for that cycle (XBA).
-The calculation for the YSL burn allocation (YBA) follows the same logic, as outlined in the formula below:
+The calculation for the YSL burn allocation (YBA) follows the same logic as outlined in the formula below:

 <br>